reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 strList = strList.stream().filter(str -> str.toString().length()==4).collect(Collectors.toList());
 ```

 The filtered list does not affect the original list, unless we assign it to that (like we're doing here).
-The ()-> notation in the 'filter' method is called Lambda expression.
+The `()->` notation in the `filter` method is called Lambda expression.

 Functional Interfaces: An interface with only one abstract method is a Functional Interface.
 Let's see how we can define one: